▶️ Developer Guides - Running the Services Locally¶

 This is useful in containerized environments or when PostgreSQL might not be immediately ready.

-Health Checks
+Health Checks¶

 Teranode exposes health check endpoints on port 8000 (configurable in settings):

-- Indicates if the system is ready to accept requests/health/liveness
+/health/readiness- Indicates if the system is ready to accept requests/health/liveness- Indicates if the system is running properly

-Logging Configuration
+Logging Configuration¶

-environment variable to disable colored output in logs.
+Teranode respects the NO_COLOR environment variable to disable colored output in logs.

 Running specific components only:

-To initiate the node with only specific components, such as Validator
+To initiate the node with only specific components, such as Validator:

 Disabling all services by default and enabling only specific ones: